Christ Our Advocate

 My little children (τεκνία μου)

 Τεκνίον, little child, diminutive of τέκνον child, occurs in John 8:33; 1Jhn.
 2:12, 2:28; 3:7, 3:18; 4:4; 5:21.
-This particular phrase is found only here best texts omit me in 1Jn.
+This particular phrase is found only here best texts omit my in 1Jn.
 3:18).
 Used as a term of affection, or possibly with reference to the writer's advanced age.
 Compare Christ's word, παιδία children (John 21:5) which John also uses (1Jhn.
 2:13, 2:18).
 In the familiar story of John and the young convert who became a robber, it is related that the aged apostle repaired to the robber's haunt, and that the young man, on seeing him, took to flight.
 John, forgetful of his age, ran after him, crying: O my son why dost thou fly from me thy father?
 Thou, an armed man, - I, an old, defenseless one!
 Have pity upon me!
-My son does not fear!
+My son, do not fear!
 There is still hope of life for thee.
 I wish myself to take the burden of all before Christ.
 If it is necessary, I will die for thee, as Christ died for us.
 Stop!
 Believe!
 It is Christ who sends me.

 More personal than we write (1Jhn.
 1:4), and thus better suiting the form of address, my little children.